ejeschke/ginga/doc/manual/developers.rst

 Ginga distinguishes between two types of plugin: *global* and *local*.
-Global plugins are used where the functionality is generally enabled during the entire session with the viewer and where the plugin is active no matter which channel is currenly under interaction with the user.
+Global plugins are used where the functionality is generally enabled during the entire session with the viewer and where the plugin is active no matter which channel is currently under interaction with the user.
 Examples of global plugins include a panning view (a small, bird's-eye view of the image that shows a panning rectangle and allows graphical positioning of the pan region), a zoomed view (that shows an enlarged